1810 California Street,

-The Shubert brothers, James, Sam and Lee, ran a huge theater empire from their offices in New York, and their Shubert Theater opened in Denver in 1913.
-The name was changed to the Denham Theater shortly after its opening.
+The Shubert brothers, James, Sam and Lee, ran a huge theatre empire from their offices in New York, and their Shubert Theatre opened in Denver in 1913.
+The name was changed to the Denham Theatre shortly after its opening.

-Originally a stage theater, productions starred the likes of Alice Brady, Gladys George, Mary Boland, Otis Skinner, Marjorie Rambeau, and the famous comedy team of Olson and Johnson.
-The Wilkes Players, the theater’s own stock company, leased the theater for the first twenty years.
-The Denham Theater had its own orchestra and musicals, plays and vaudeville routines were a mainstay for many years.
+Originally a stage theatre, productions starred the likes of Alice Brady, Gladys George, Mary Boland, Otis Skinner, Marjorie Rambeau, and the famous comedy team of Olson and Johnson.
+The Wilkes Players, the theatre’s own stock company, leased the theatre for the first twenty years.
+The Denham Theatre had its own orchestra and musicals, plays and vaudeville routines were a mainstay for many years.

-The theater was entirely fireproof, built of steel, concrete and brick, and seated over 1,660 persons, 200 of those in boxes three tiers high.
+The theatre was entirely fireproof, built of steel, concrete and brick, and seated over 1,660 persons, 200 of those in boxes three tiers high.
 The interior was finished in shades of blue and gold, with row after row of plush seats.
-The theater replaced one of Denver’s Victorian mansions at the site.
-In 1930 The Denham was converted to a motion picture theater.
+The theatre replaced one of Denver’s Victorian mansions at the site.
+In 1930 The Denham Theatre was converted to a motion picture theatre.